lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 }
 {% endhighlight %}

-The <code>toggleTasksWithAPI()</code> method is very simple and it just instantiates another class extended from the <code>UrlJsonAsyncTask</code> and sets the title for the dialog and calls the execute method with the provided url as we have seen above.
+The `toggleTasksWithAPI()` method is very simple and it just instantiates another class extended from the `UrlJsonAsyncTask` and sets the title for the dialog and calls the execute method with the provided url as we have seen above.

 {% highlight java %}
 // file: HomeActivity.java